-Self-reflexivity in research brings to the fore a focus on examining, questioning and theorising the lived experiences and selves of researchers.
+Self-reflexivity in research brings to the fore a focus on examining, questioning, and theorising researchers’ lived experiences and selves.
 The Self-Reflexive Methodologies special interest group (SIG) of the South African Education Research Association (SAERA) has been active since 2014.
 Each year a collaborative SIG symposium is held at the annual SAERA conference.
-The symposia have focused on narratives (2015), poetic inquiry (2016), object inquiry (2017), and memory-work (2018).
-71 academics from 18 higher education institutions have participated in SIG activities since 2014.
-SIG participants are located within a range of academic and professional disciplines, but all share an interest in research methodologies that require self-reflexivity – including, but not limited to, self-study of practice, autoethnography and narrative inquiry.
-The SIG works to facilitate development of a research learning community through a range of virtual and face-to-face activities that open new spaces for innovative, self-reflexive educational research in South Africa.
+The symposia have focused on narratives (2015), poetic inquiry (2016), object inquiry (2017), memory-work (2018), and methodological inventiveness in self-reflexive research (2019).
+More than 100 academics from 19 higher education institutions have participated in SIG activities since 2014.
+SIG participants are located within a range of academic and professional disciplines.
+All share an interest in research methodologies that require self-reflexivity – including, but not limited to, self-study of practice, autoethnography and narrative inquiry.
+The SIG works to facilitate the growth of our research learning community through a range of virtual and face-to-face activities that open new spaces for innovative, self-reflexive educational research within and beyond South Africa.

 Kathleen Pithouse-Morgan | az.ca.nzkunull@nagromesuohtip